mosrahman/Mzsoft.BCrypt/README.md

   Console.WriteLine("Don’t Match");
 }
 ```
-The ```csharpGenerateSalt()``` method takes an optional integer parameter that determines the computational complexity of the hashing:
+The ```csharp GenerateSalt() ``` method takes an optional integer parameter that determines the computational complexity of the hashing:
 ```csharp
 string SaltStrong30 = BCrypt.GenerateSalt(30); string SaltStrong31 = BCrypt.GenerateSalt(31);
 ```